grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 	* they come back out Stumey's short cut at high speed driving water up into the homes.
 The pursing sub follows behind them, smashing through huts in a way that the pilot/Percy is unwilling to do
 		* But since they've unloaded their cargo, they pass easily through the shallows
 		* the bigger pursuing sub with the ram grounds out on shallows (partially because they are not being careful and smashing direct lines through the structures) a giant black leviathan smashing its way through the flimsy wooden structures.
+	* They get Sturmey paid and off the boat

+* [ ] _Before they dive, they launch Herschel with a rendezvous location for Shakes._
+	* Maybe it's a bit of a panic to get Hershel off before the boat goes under

+### Leave in a hurry; cruise down the continental shelf

+* [ ] _They cruise down the continental shelf just above the bottom so they can't be found._
 	* the pursuing sub also probably has to fight its way out with the ECC Authority boats --- maybe the Prospect hears them being fired on.
 	* or maybe the ECC Authorities ALSO fire on the Prospect?
 They don't care or know who the good guys are, they just want to maintain order in their port.

-### Leave in a hurry; cruise down the continental shelf

-* [ ] _They cruise down the continental shelf just above the bottom so they can't be found._
+	* maybe the sub with the ram is pinging them actively, trying to find the prospect as they hide on the bottom
+	* and then pinging stops.
+Cassandra hears the sub with the ram tangle with authority sea craft.
+(This is how they ultimately lose the sub with the ram)
 	* [ ] push it down beyond test depth
 	* [ ] Maybe THIS is the scary-deep rivet-popping section
 		* Now they pop a rivet or something, they are TOO deep, scarily deep.